 The Underground was insanely easy to navigate.
 I was expecting it to be a nightmare based on the stories from a friend who had visited last Spring.
 However, I found my route in minutes and the fare was only £6 to get to Buckingham Palace.
 I watched the beginning of the Changing of the Guard ceremony.
 However, I quickly grew uncomfortable being in the middle of a large crowd with the recent Christmas Market attack in Berlin.
 Instead, I took the opportunity of the tourist crowd being focused on the Palace to visit Big Ben, where there was much less traffic.

 The walk from Buckingham Palace to Big Ben and Westminster Abbey was short and beautiful.
-Much of Birdcage walk was lined with trees and old white buildings.
+Much of Birdcage Walk was lined with trees and old white buildings.
 As I had suspected, Parliament Square Garden was near empty.
-Despite the thousands of images I’d seen of the clock in my lifetime, I was still shocked to actually stand in front of it.
-I did get a few dirty looks for stopping in my tracks (sorry).
+Despite the thousands of images I’d seen of that one famous clock in my lifetime, I was still shocked to actually stand in front of it.
+I did get a few dirty looks for stopping in my tracks (sorry, Londoners).
 While it was pretty magnificent up close, Big Ben and the Parliament building where even more beautiful from across the Thames.
 There was a nice walk just opposite the water that was quiet and empty.

 Once across the river, I decided to stop for a rest and a coffee.
 I took some time to recharge and write.
 Just as I was getting ready to leave, two British teenage boys at the table next to me decided they wanted to make a game out of naming the US states.
 They wanted to see who could name the most.
 It was quite funny to listen to, so I stayed a bit longer.
 Their father was helping them and correcting them when necessary.
 They were enthusiastically naming off US cities from movies and shows they liked and trying to guess the state this way.
 I thought this was an interesting method.
 They were quite good too.
 I couldn’t help but chime in when neither of them could remember whether or not New England was a state.
 The fact that they had been next to an American the whole time gave them a good laugh.
 Towards the end, they simply began adding “New” to the beginning of English cities and asking if they were states.
 They were a funny and sweet family.